 Professional Development & Technical Assistance for PBIS in Colorado

 The Colorado Positive Behavioral Interventions & Supports (PBIS) initiative has provided training and technical assistance to districts and schools across the state for over twelve years.
 Throughout this tenure, the Office of Special Education Programs State Personnel Development Grant (SPDG) has predominantly funded this work.
-Unfortunately, the initiative is not currently funded by these dollars.
-In response to this funding gap, the CO PBIS initiative is unable to provide professional development (PD) and technical assistance (TA) as it has in years past.
-In the interim, districts and schools will have limited PD and TA opportunities.

 Thank you for your continued interest and your dedication to providing positive learning environment for our students in Colorado.

 Colorado PBIS Fast Facts